rayandaod/french-intent-classification/README.md

 ### Example test set (imbalanced, small)

+It was provided to me and is located in `data/ILLUIN/examples.csv`.

 | Model | Accuracy | Precision | Recall | F1-score | Speed |
 | ----- | -------- | --------- | ------ | -------- | ----- |